cirosantilli/linux-cheat/ubuntu/apt-get.md

 ##Main

 Officially supported software.
-Full list for 12.04 + their recommendations + the files they provide.
-Not possible to see the file contents: <http://packages.ubuntu.com/precise/allpackagesx>
+Full list for 12.04 + their recommendations + the files they provide: <http://packages.ubuntu.com/precise/allpackages>.
+Not possible to see the file contents.

 Not all of those packages come pre-installed, they can be installed directly with `apt-get` since their source is already enabled by default.